Chapter 12. Determining the order in which cluster resources are run

 pcs constraint order [action] resource_id then [action] resource_id [options]

-Table 12.1, “Properties of an Order Constraint”, summarizes the properties and options for configuring ordering constraints.
+The following table summarizes the properties and options for configuring ordering constraints.

 Table 12.1.
 Properties of an Order Constraint